 Scapholunate ligament tears are usually the result of an accident.
 A fall or sudden stress on the wrist – such as weight-bearing activities – can cause a ligament tear and separate the small bones of the inner wrist.
 This type of injury is common among athletes and is sometimes accompanied by a fracture.

 What are the treatment options for a hand ligament injury?

 Hand ligament injuries seldom need surgery unless a fracture has also occurred.
 In many cases, conservative treatments such as splinting or casting the injured wrist/hand and taking anti-inflammatory medications are sufficient.

 When hand surgery to repair the torn ligament is necessary, it’s often done arthroscopically.
 Arthroscopic surgery for a scapholunate repair uses very small incisions and causes less trauma to the tissue than conventional surgery.
 Surgical repair may include debriding the torn ligament—which involves cleaning up the damaged ligament tissue so new, healthy tissue can grow—or, in severe cases, repairing the tear with sutures anchored to the bone.
 This may also necessitate realigning the bones and anchoring them in place with pins so they don’t pull the healing ligament apart.
-Surgical repairs may make several weeks in a cast or splint necessary in order to ensure the return of proper wrist function following surgery.
+Surgical repairs may take several weeks in a cast or splint to ensure the return of proper wrist function following surgery.

 Where can I find treatment for my hand ligament injury in NYC?